lgbouma/goumlab/content/blog/learning/writtenExamRefl.md

 -----
-The original purpose of this blog post was going to be a review of cool things I learned about during qual revision, including:

-  1. Why from a *dipole* picture we can understand the wavelength-dependence of Rayleigh scattering and thus explain the blue sky and other optical phenomena in the atmosphere.
+The original purpose of this blog post was going to be a review of cool things I learned about during qual revision, including:  1.
+Why from a *dipole* picture we can understand the wavelength-dependence of Rayleigh scattering and thus explain the blue sky and other optical phenomena in the atmosphere.
 2. The first trans-Atlantic cable to be laid down, and how it uses water as an outer conductor in a coaxial cable arrangement.
 3. The fact that if I hang a rope (or a chain) or chain of constant linear density between two poles, it rests in a shape perfectly described by the hyperbolic cosine function.
 4. Why if I shine light at short enough wavelength at a metal, it goes through the metal.
 5. How as a rough approximation, treating solids as a bunch of atoms bound together by springs lets me predict almost any relevant physical property you can measure.

+I'll write about a few of those in future posts.
+Until next time!